Garulfo: Fairy Tales

 The authors have drawn from various stories of classical folklore.
-Most obvious is the Frog Prince.
+The most obvious is the Frog Prince.
 It is this very tale that gives Garulfo the idea to ask the witch to transform him into a human as soon as he finds her.
 In Volume 3 two fairies present new-born Prince Romuald with magical gifts, but tradition has it that there should be three fairies.
 Invited out of necessity, the third ‘fairy’ gives him a prophecy - or a curse depending on the point of view.
 All in clear parallel with the tale of Sleeping Beauty.
 We also meet Little Thumb, who has been living alone since he got lost in the woods.
-There is cross-over here with Hansel and Gretel when the princess leaves trail of pearls in the woods.
+There is a cross-over here with Hansel and Gretel when the princess leaves trail of pearls in the woods.
 While the ogre, who also owns the famous seven league boots, relates to the story of the Little Thumb, but the character is close to that of the beast in Beauty and the Beast.
 The character of Romuald also has much in common with the beast, despite his handsome face.
 The last characters to intrude from a fairy tale are the Marquis de Carabas and Master Felix, who are taken from Puss in Boots.

 Literature and History

-The balcony scene in Book II is inspired by Edmond Rostand's novel Cyrano de Bergerac where Cyrano whispers lines to the uninspired Christian for the beautiful Roxanne, except that here the roles are reversed.
+The balcony scene in Book II is inspired by Edmond Rostand's play Cyrano de Bergerac where Cyrano whispers lines to the uninspired Christian for the beautiful Roxanne, except that here the roles are reversed.
 At the end of the second volume in the scene where the dragon is destroying Brandelune, a character is escaping from a collapsed building, chains hanging from his wrists with his outfit and hair in every way the same as those of the king – thereby tempting the reader to think of a hidden twin and myths of the Man in the Iron Mask.
-There is also clear reference to the legend of Saint George and the Dragon, which is subverted by the drawings of Bruno Maïorana.
+There is also a clear reference to the legend of Saint George and the Dragon, which is subverted by the drawings of Bruno Maïorana.

-Buildings, customs, vocabulary and fashions of the period are meticulously well researched.
+The buildings, customs, vocabulary and fashions of the period are meticulously researched.
 Alain Ayroles even uses the notion of Medieval time using vespers minus ten for 5.50 pm and 30 compline for about 9.30 am.

 The tournament is attended by the Knight of Guesclin, historically Bertrand du Guesclin a noble of Brittany who at 15 years old was banned from participating in tournaments.
 In disguise, he defeated all his opponents before refusing to fight his father.

 The list of nobles held by the advisor to the King of Brandelune is full of famous names: